 - Flow Rate: The breathability of both the respirators on comparison shows that the N95 respirator allows an inward flow rate of 85 L/min during inspiration (5) which is comparable to that of the KN95 respirators.
 The exhalation resistance, in turn, is also comparable at less than 245 Pa for KN95 and less than 250 Pa for N95.
 Again, this largely depends on the quality of manufacturing and buying KN95 masks only from trusted, vetted suppliers.

 This comparison essentially demonstrates that the filtration ability of the KN95 respirators, even those that are NIOSH approved, is comparable to that of the N95 respirators.
 The main difference being the fact that N95 masks have dual ear bands and KN95 masks have an earloop design.
-KN95 mask is generally much more comfortable to wear for extended periods of times.
+KN95 mask is generally much more comfortable to wear for an extended period of time.

 Not only is the KN95 essentially is similar to the N95 respirators in its ability to filter out smaller particles efficiently, but the existence and wide availability of counterfeits is more of a problem that makes these respirator masks largely unreliable for use, especially for health care workers who need additional protection.
 Therefore, it cannot be stressed enough that purchasing from reliable and trusted supplier is essential in ensuring that you receive the protection you expect.